ironexdev/ent-stack/README.md

   </tr>
 </table>

-After that, you can run the tests by executing the following commands:
+After that, make sure to **restart dev** environment, and then you can run the tests by executing the following commands:
 - Test Backend
 ```bash
 pnpm backend:test